Swivel-Finance/gost/docs/redeemer/Redeemer.md

 | Type | Description |
 | --- | --- |
 |`bool` | true if the redemption was successful

 ### redeem
-No description
-> redeem method for swivel, yield, element and notional.
-This method redeems all
+redeem method for Swivel, Yield, Element and Notional protocols

 #### Declaration